 Indonesian applicants are required to complete an application form at: Indonesian participant application form [DOC 89 KB]

 Australian applicants are required to send the following three application documents to firstname.lastname@example.org:

 - Recent CV or biography plus a passport sized photo

 - A reference letter (preferably from your current employer)

 - A personal statement of 500 words total (maximum) addressing the following Selection Criteria

 - The applicant's professional experience and record of achievement

 - The applicant's audience reach and level of influence

 - The applicant's commitment to develop and maintain relationships in Indonesia during and after the program

-Selection panels in Canberra will choose the successful Australian and Indonesian participants.
-The panels will comprise representatives from the Department of Foreign Affairs and Trade, the Australia-Indonesia Institute and the Australian media.
+Selection panels in Canberra and Jakarta will choose the successful Australian and Indonesian participants.
+The panels will comprise representatives from the Department of Foreign Affairs and Trade and the Australia-Indonesia Institute.